How to Choose the Best Realtor to Sell Your Home

 Or they won’t know why a specific neighborhood characteristic is beneficial.

-So it’s important you choose an agent who has relevant selling experience.
+So it’s important you choose a real estate agent who has local market knowledge.

 Just don’t make it your top priority when determining which realtor you’re going to pick.